 A short time later, I think only a couple of days had passed when they called me and offered me a job.
 I was shocked!
 How could that be?
 Could I be so lucky?
 I had looked for almost two years for a programmer position and was unable to find any programming job.
 That’s why I had gone back into electronics.

 Was this a stroke of luck or what?
 My position was a programmer analyst trainee.
 Me along with ten or eleven others would start the next week, working in the Transamerica building in downtown LA.
-If I remember correctly, it was a three month half training, half working scenario where we learned COBOL programming and exactly what we’d be doing as programmers.
+If I remember correctly, it was a three month half training, half working scenario.
+We learned COBOL programming and exactly what we’d be doing as programmers.

-I already knew COBOL programming so it was very easy those three months.
+I already knew COBOL.
+So it was very easy those three months.
 I was the oldest trainee, being either 31 or 32 years old and there was one other girl who was about 30.
-All the rest of the ten or so remaining people were from 18 – 26, most were directly out of college.
+All the rest of the ten or so remaining people were from 18 – 26.
+Most were directly out of college.
 A college degree, in anything was the only prerequisite for the job.